PrestaShop/docs/modules/concepts/hooks/_index.md

 $this->registerHook('displayAtSpecificPlace');
 ```

-If the hook "displayAtSpecificPlace" doesn't exist, PrestaShop will create it for you but be carefull : this will also plug the current module to the hook.
+If the hook "displayAtSpecificPlace" doesn't exist, PrestaShop will create it for you but be careful: this will also plug the current module to the hook.

 [hooks-component]: {{< ref "/8/development/components/hook/" >}}